 “God truly did save my life and put me in this amazing position I’m in today,” Reed said.

-Last season, the 6-foot-11 center averaged 14.7 points, 8.1 rebounds, and 1.4 blocks per game, showing how important he was to UConn’s success.
-His size and energy made him one of the best big men in the conference, and now he is ready to take the next step as a leader.
+Last season, the 6-foot-11 center averaged 14.7 points, 8.1 rebounds and 1.4 blocks per game, showing how important he was to the Huskies’ success.
+His size and energy made him a key presence on the court, and he is ready to take the next step as a leader.
 Reed said he wants to help the Huskies win another national championship and finish what the team started last year.

 Karaban, who decided to return to UConn after skipping the 2025 NBA Draft, said his focus is on leadership rather than hype.
-After several seasons of success, he knows the importance of setting an example.
+After several seasons of success, he knows the importance of setting an example for his teammates.

 "I have to lock in and make sure we're ready to compete every night instead of worrying about rankings," Karaban said, echoing his head coach’s sentiment.

-His decision to return gives UConn not only another season of elite talent but also a proven leader ready to guide a program with championship expectations for yet another season.
+His decision to return gives UConn not only another season of elite talent but also a proven leader ready to guide a program with championship expectations for yet another year.

 "Preseason?
 Really, preseason rankings?"
 Holloway said.
 "I couldn't care less about what others think—I know who I got when it's gametime."